jacheampong/budget-buddy-frontend/README.md

 * Add Financial news feed by calling third party api
 * Incorporate Redux
 * Use a Docker container for development and deployment
+* Move some of the code in App.js into a separate component: Homepage and Logout

 <br />